Putin to BRICS: Russia is 'reliable partner' for Africa on food, fuel supplies | Headlines

 Russian President Vladimir Putin told the BRICS summit in South Africa on Thursday that Moscow intends to deepen ties with African countries, and that it would remain a reliable partner for food and fuel supplies.

+In a video link address, Putin said Russia was interested in developing "multi-faceted ties" with Africa, which has been roiled by fuel and food price rises resulting from the conflict in Ukraine.
+Russia's July exit from the Black Sea grain deal has seen grain prices soar, hitting many African countries very hard.
+Russia and Ukraine are among the world's biggest grain exporters.

-In a video link, Putin said Russia had more than 30 energy projects in African countries, adding that Russian fuel supplies would help African governments to contain price rises.
+In his remarks, Putin also said Russia had more than 30 energy projects in African countries, adding that Russian fuel supplies would help African governments to contain price rises.
+"Over the past two years, exports to Africa of Russian crude oil, petroleum products and liquefied natural gas have increased by 2.6 times," he said.

+Putin added that the global transition to a greener, low carbon emissions economy would have to be "gradual, balanced, carefully calibrated", given projections for further growth in the world's population and energy demand.
+Russia is keen to build up the BRICS group - which currently comprises Brazil, Russia, India, China and South Africa - into a more influential bloc able to challenge Western domination of the global economy.

+At its three-day summit in Johannesburg this week, the BRICS leaders agreed to invite

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)